A risk factor is something that increases your likelihood of getting a disease or condition.

 Drinking from a Bottle While Lying Down

-Children who drink from a bottle while lying on their backs are more likely to develop ear infections, possibly because fluid is allowed to accumulate in the eustachian tubes.
+Children who drink from a bottle while lying on their backs are more likely to develop ear infections, possibly because fluid is allowed to build up in the eustachian tubes.

 Children who use pacifiers continually may be at greater risk for developing ear infections than children who use them less frequently or not at all.